-- a) Liquidity Coverage Ratio: The measure of the Bank's short-term resilience in facing stressed conditions for a period of up to one month - b) Net Stable Funding Ratio: The measure of the Bank's long-term resilience in facing stressed conditions for periods beyond one year - Survival Time Horizon: The period in which the Bank shall be able to survive without resorting to external funding based on cash flow assumptions approved by ALCO - d) Fund Raising Capacity from Liquidity Reserve: The Bank's ability to raise funding within a short period at an acceptable cost through the utilisation of the Bank's liquidity reserve - e) SAMA's Liquidity Ratio: Ensures that the 20% of the customer deposits are always maintained in short dated placements, treasury bills and government Bonds - f) Loans to Deposits ratio: Ensures that the Bank has adequate customer deposits to fund its loans portfolio b) Funding Strategy
+- Liquidity Coverage Ratio: The measure of the Bank's short-term resilience in facing stressed conditions for a period of up to one month - b) Net Stable Funding Ratio: The measure of the Bank's long-term resilience in facing stressed conditions for periods beyond one year - Liquidity Gap Limits: Then Bank has established liquidity gap limits based on the projected balance sheet and behavioural assumptions - d) Survival Time Horizon: The period in which the Bank shall be able to survive without resorting to external funding based on cash flow assumptions approved by ALCO - e) Stress Testing: The Bank conducts stress testing on a frequent basis to assess the liquidity risk associated with stress events - f) Fund Raising Capacity from Liquidity Reserve: The Bank's ability to raise funding within a short period at an acceptable cost through the utilisation of the Bank's liquidity reserve - g) SAMA's Liquidity Ratio: Ensures that the 20% of the customer deposits are always maintained in short dated placements, treasury bills and government Bonds - h) Loans to Deposits ratio: Ensures that the Bank has adequate customer deposits to fund its loans portfolio b) Funding Strategy

 The Bank's funding strategy is to increase the retail and operational wholesale deposits through its Global Transaction Banking (GTB) and Retail initiatives.
 Additionally, the Bank also ensures that deposit maturities are not concentrated by ensuring the deposits have an average (remaining) tenor of 90 days.
-The average tenor of core deposits is monitored by ALCO each week and reported to the BRPC each quarter.
+The average tenor of core deposits is monitored by ALCO monthly and reported to the BRPC each quarter.